-It is recommended that the City Council adopt a resolution that approves the City's Fiscal Year (FY) 2025-26 Operating Budget and the Gann Appropriations Limit.
+It is recommended that the Budget Standing Committee provide feedback in preparation for the City Council study session on June 11, 2025, related to the establishment of the City's Fiscal Year (FY) 2025-26 operating budget.

 BACKGROUND/DISCUSSION

 The City's budget process is an annual cycle that aligns financial planning with service delivery, policy goals, and community needs for the fiscal year beginning July 1 and ending June 30.
 It serves as both a financial plan and a policy document, guiding how City resources are allocated and managed.